 The next step after you create the right GRE 2-month study schedule for yourself is to gather the material that will help guide you through your 2-month journey.
 You can consider the following resources:

-- GRE Prep Book – Finding a GRE prep book or application that works for you can help you greatly.
+- GRE Prep Book – Finding GRE books or applications that works for you can help you greatly.
 In addition to covering the subject matter, these resources will also have practice questions and answers so you can test yourself on each subtopic within the sections.

 - Practice Tests and Sample Papers – In addition to the mock tests provided by the ETS, you can also find other GRE practice tests online.
 Often, online classes have crash courses that come with a series of mock exams to help you through your final leg of preparation.
 You can look up the online courses that offer sample exams when you make your study plan itself, so that you can account for the class timings within your schedule.

 - Flashcards – You can make your own GRE word flashcards, or you can download one of the several apps available that have pre-made flashcards.
-This will help you remember the GRE vocabulary that is of great importance in the Verbal Reasoning section.
+This will help you remember the GRE vocabulary that is of great importance in the Verbal Reasoning section, and it will also teach you how to build GRE vocabulary.
 ETS also offers a set of flashcards that you can buy from their website.

 Step 3 – Commit to a Study Schedule